Top 5 Best Kyoto Hot Springs & Public Baths for a Perfect Day Trip

 Best Hot Springs in Kyoto – Ranking & Guide

-Discovering an authentic Japanese bathing experience is one of the most memorable parts of traveling in Kyoto.
+Enjoying an authentic Japanese bathing experience is one of the most memorable parts of traveling in Kyoto.

 1st Place: Kurama Onsen